folbricht/routedns/README.md

 - dot - DNS-over-TLS
 - doh - DNS-over-HTTP

 The following example defines several well-known resolvers, one using DNS-over-TLS, one DNS-over-HTTP while the other two use plain DNS.
+A more extensive list of configurations for public DNS services can be found [here](cmd/routedns/example-config/well-known.toml).

 ```toml
 [resolvers]